What is company culture?

 The traditional model for business culture

 Throughout the world, business cultures vary from country to country.
 Different places have different priorities.
-In Japan, for example, respect of older generations is a big part of the workplace, while in the UK, there’s a lot of emphasis on politeness and professionalism.
+In Japan, for example, respect

 In the UK, many businesses don’t realise the importance of good company culture and will refer to this as ‘building bridges’.
 For most of us, we don’t work separated by a river running through the office.
 Company cultures matter and they go beyond tired metaphors.
 A bad culture can cripple a company.